Back and Forward Cache in React

 };

-IMO, this is the most flexible and reliable solution when it come to solve BFCache issue in React application.
-Moreover, it improve user experience a lot and user always love great UX app.
+In my opinion, this is the most flexible and reliable solution for resolving the BFCache issue in a React application.
+Moreover, it greatly improves the user experience, and users always appreciate a great UX.

-It's also a good practice to use ref to sync the state of input element with the state of the component, because it's help to avoid the inconsistency between the UI and the state of the component.
+It's also good practice to use a ref to synchronize the state of the input element with the component's state, as it helps avoid inconsistencies between the UI and the component's state.

-So, a win-win solution for both developer and user.
+This is a win-win solution for both developers and users.

 Happy coding! 🚀